gazebosim/gz-cmake/tutorials/ign_cmake_sanitizers.md

 - Leak
 - CFI

-Multiple values are allowed, e.g. `-DIGN_USE_SANITIZER=Address,Leak` but some sanitizers cannot be combined together, e.g.`-DIGN_USE_SANITIZER=Address,Memory` will result in configuration error.
-The delimeter character is not required and `-DIGN_USE_SANITIZER=AddressLeak` would work as well.
+Multiple values are allowed, e.g. `-DIGN_SANITIZER=Address,Leak` but some sanitizers cannot be combined together, e.g.`-DIGN_SANITIZER=Address,Memory` will result in configuration error.
+The delimeter character is not required and `-DIGN_SANITIZER=AddressLeak` would work as well.